Divided Attention: Unsupervised Multi-Object Discovery with Contextually Separated Slots: Experiments

-\textbf{Results on DAVIS2016 and SegTrackV2} are summarized in Table~\ref{tab:results}.
-Our best result outperforms the best-performing baseline EM by 4.5\% and 6.9\%, respectively.
-We measure the run time of one single forward pass of the model.
-Our fastest setting using $128\times128$ spatial resolution reaches 104 frames per second.
-Note that in addition to running on consecutive frames, CIS and MoSeg merge segmentation results on optical mapping from the reference frame to 4 adjacent temporal frames ($\delta t$ = -2,-1,1 and 2), marked by ``(4)'' in the table.
-The same protocol improves our mIoU on both datasets by 1.4 and 3.7, respectively.
-Compared to models using additional supervision, our best performance exceeds the FSEG \cite{fusionseg} (supervised) and OCLR \cite{xie2022segmenting} (supervised, trained on synthetic data), and closes the gap with the best-performing method DyStab \cite{yang2021dystab} (with supervised image feature) to 12\%.

-Inspired by \cite{elsayedsavi++}, we also test DivA by recursively inheriting slots from the previous frames instead of randomly initializing them, and reducing the number of slot iterations from 3 to 1.
-Both segmentation accuracy and runtime speed improve marginally.
-The base model randomly assigns labels to the foreground and background; with recursion, label-flipping is reduced.
-Unlike MoSeg and DyStab that employ explicit regularization mechanisms, our method exhibits temporal consistency without any modification to the training pipeline.

-Furthermore, we compare the model pipelines of MoSeg and DivA, both of which use slot attention.
-MoSeg only takes flow as input.
-Without the conditional decoder, due to the highly compressed bottleneck of each slot, the network relies on the decoder's capacity to reconstruct fine structures of the input flow.
-This mechanism forces the decoder to memorize shape information.
-Together with learned slot initializations, the network is subject to overfitting to the data seen during training.
-Fig.~\ref{fig:inverted} shows an example, where simply flipping the input image leads to performance degradation.
-Conditioning the decoder on the image frees it from memorizing training data to be reconstructed, thus making the model less vulnerable to overfitting.

-\textbf{Results on FBMS-59. } We demonstrate DivA's performance on multi-object discovery using FBMS-59.\footnote{CIS, MoSeg and EM are trained for binary segmentation and thus not amenable to comparison on this task.} We train with $n=4$ aiming to extract \emph{multiple} independently moving objects from a scene.
-At test time, we vary $n$ ranging from 3 to 6 without re-training the model, and report bootstrapping IoU.
+\textbf{Multi-object segmentation on FBMS-59. } FBMS-59 dataset contains 59 videos ranging from 19 to 800 frames.
+In the test set, 69 moving objects are labeled in 30 videos.
+We train with $n=4$ to extract \emph{multiple} independently moving objects.
+At test time, we vary $n$ from 3 to 6 without re-training, and report bootstrapping IoU.
 We test the model on optical flow computed with $\delta t = 1$ and $\delta t = 2$, and keep the spatial resolution to $128\times128$ in both training and testing.

-We use the original SAN as the baseline, and also include results combining SAN with the conditional decoder, as in Sect.~\ref{sec:diagnostic}.
-Table~\ref{tab:fbms} summarizes the results.
-Similar to Sect.~\ref{sec:diagnostic}, the conditional decoder improves segmentation accuracy substantially, and the adversarial training further improves accuracy by 3.9\% in the best-performing case.
-We notice that $n=4$ is a sweet spot for the dataset, due to the dataset's characteristic of having around 3 moving objects in most sequence.
-Fig.~\ref{fig:fbms} shows qualitative examples.